Tartini tones, consonance, temperament, harmony and scales

 ET major third is 0.8% wide (an eighth of a semitone), which is more serious, but can be disguised.
 Here, for example, is a set of ET major thirds, in which A flat is exactly equal to G#.

 In the familiar

 piano timbre, this seems quite harmonious.
 One of the reasons for this is that a piano uses three strings for each note (over much of its range).
 The three strings are tuned to slightly different frequencies, which has two purposes.
 One purpose is to extend the sustain of the note: if the three strings were tuned to the same frequency, they would be struck and remain in phase, exerting a large force on the bridge and thus transferring their energy quickly to the soundboard: a loud rapidly decaying note.
 Tuned to three slightly different frequencies, their relative phases change and they exert a smaller force on the bridge, so energy is not lost so quickly: a note that begins loudly but decays quickly to a softer sound with a long sustain.

-The second purpose of the unequal tuning of the string triplets is that the beating disguises beating due to the ET tuning compromise.
+The second purpose of the unequal tuning of the string triplets is that the beating within a note disguises the beating due to the ET tuning compromise.
 On a piano, an ET third sounds fine – not to mention being very familiar!

 Just because it works on a piano, however, doesn't mean that it works in general.
 For wind and bowed string players, tuning to just intervals will sound purer than ET.
 Try this example, first softly, then loudly through headphones.